The City of Chicago is bringing The Loop Link to the Central Loop.

 Bicycle travel in the Loop will also be improved with protected bike lanes on Washington, Randolph and Clinton.
 In addition, the new Union Station Transit Center will help connect Metra and Amtrak riders to the CTA network, providing easy access to downtown destinations.

 The project will strengthen Chicago’s economy by improving access to jobs and attractions downtown, while generating foot traffic to businesses along the way.
 By making it easier to get to work and go about daily activities, Loop Link will improve everyday life for residents, employees and visitors.

 Creates a safer downtown for bicyclists:

 CDOT welcomes feedback on the project and proposed street layout.
-Click here to contact the Central Loop BRT project director with questions and comments.
+Click here to contact the Central Loop Link project director with questions and comments.

 March 2nd, 2015 City To Start Construction On Loop Link Transit Project

 March 12th, 2015 Loop Link Transit Project Lane Closures News Release